 Support your recommended angling plan using the following methods when developing your plan and debating in class:

-• Begin your research by watching the classroom video again, and decoding some key points on the webpage; http://intotheoutdoors.org/topics/aquatic-ecosystem-ethics/
+• Begin your research by watching the classroom video again, and decoding some key points on the webpage; http://intotheoutdoors.org/topics/WeatherImpactsFishing

 Do online research about what different fish species behavior means for your plan

 Now go create an awesome plan that your whole family will enjoy and get ready to present to the rest of the class.
-Be prepared with some back-up plans, you may have to compromise to get the most out of this family trip.
+Be prepared with some back-up plans; you may have to compromise to get the most out of this family trip.